 Cause of injury

-Signs and symptoms
+Bulging Disc signs and symptoms

-Rehabilitation and prevention
+Bulging Disc rehabilitation and prevention

-- decrease in pain and muscle spasms;
+- Decrease in pain and muscle spasms;